United Ireland should be new state that ‘can be better for all of us’- Varadkar

 “Unification, in my view, is not the annexation of six more counties by the Republic of Ireland.
 It’s a new state and one that can be better for all of us, an opportunity that only comes around every 100 years, which is to design your state and design your constitution.”

-In terms of what the current Irish Taoiseach is doing, Mr Varadkar described the Shared Island Unit, which was set up when he was Taoiseach, as really positive.
+In terms of what the current Irish Government is doing, Mr Varadkar described the Shared Island Unit, which was set up when he was Taoiseach, as really positive.

 But he said he would like to see the Irish Government lead a forum ahead of unity.